wavesoft/voluto/tools/cvmfs_publisher/README.md

 ## Setting up

-You should first create an SSH keypair that you will use for password-less log-in to the CVMFS repository manager.
+You should first create an SSH keypair that you will use for password-less log-in to the CVMFS release manager.

 1. Generate an SSH keypair using the command `ssh-keygen -t rsa -b 4096`
 2. Append the public key to the `/home/cvmfs_user/.ssh/authorized_keys`